College for Creative Studies: Product Design

 Associate Professor Greg Darby has been teaching Industrial Design at the College for

 Creative Studies for 11 years.
 Greg is a graduate from the College for Creative Studies

-Greg Darby is a professional Industrial Designer who graduated from CCS in 1996 with a focus in consumer product and furniture design.
-He began his design career at Steelcase in Grand Rapids, Michigan, where he designed and reintroduced two high-end wood office systems for Stow Davis and other various office furniture products for the Steelcase’s Wood furniture division.
+with a focus on consumer product design and furniture design, and has been working in the design field for 20 years.
+He began his career at Steelcase in Grand Rapids Mi., where he designed and reintroduced two high-end wood office systems for Stow Davis, and other various office furniture products for the Steelcase’s Wood furniture division.